Badge - Avvo Rating 10, Superb

 The National Trial Lawyers Top 100

-Injunction to Prevent Sexual Violence
+Clearwater Injunction to Prevent Sexual Violence Lawyer

-Criminal Defense Attorney Serving Clearwater and Surrounding Areas
+Injunction to Prevent Sexual Violence Attorney in Clearwater, FLCriminal Defense Attorney Serving Clearwater and Surrounding Areas

 Someone who thinks that they have been a victim of sexual violence can ask the court for an injunction to prevent sexual violence.
 Sexual violence may include sexual battery, lewd or lascivious molestation, and other crimes.
 If you are served with a petition for an injunction to prevent sexual violence, you should consult an experienced Clearwater injunction lawyer.
 An injunction can open the door to further criminal charges or affect a family law matter.
 Hanlon Law fights for the accused.